Health in Algeria

-Algeria is the largest country in Africa and is estimated to have a population of around 40 million people.
+Algeria is the largest country in Africa and is estimated to have a population of around 46,278,751 people.
 Algeria has a public health care system, which is accessible and free of charge to all citizens of Algeria.
 The public health care system is financed by the government of Algeria.
 Given Algeria's young population, policy favors preventive health care and clinics over hospitals.
 In keeping with this policy, the government maintains an intensive immunization programme and a policy which allows Algerian citizens health care for Hospitalisations, medicines and outpatient care free to all citizens of Algeria.

 Algeria became a member of the World Health Organization on November 8, 1962.

+Algeria is facing an exodus of its qualified doctors to Europe, particularly France.

 The Human Rights Measurement Initiative finds that Algeria is fulfilling 83.8% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Algeria achieves 93.7% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves 95.5% of what is expected based on the nation's level of income.
 Algeria falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 62.1% of what the nation is expected to achieve based on the resources (income) it has available.

 Public healthcare system

-At the change of Algeria’s independence in 1962, The Algerian health care system was very minor consisting of 1 physician per 33,000 people, estimated 300 doctors in all and one trained paramedic per 40,000 people.
+At the change of Algeria's independence in 1962, The Algerian health care system was very minor consisting of 1 physician per 33,000 people, estimated 300 doctors in all and one trained paramedic per 40,000 people.
 The country has made major changes and progresses in its policies and systems in health care.
 From 1975 onward, the Algerian government introduced a free national health care system.
 Hospital treatment, medications, and outpatient care became free to all citizens of Algeria.
 The national medical insurance scheme covers 90% of the entire population.
 The Algerian government decided to invest in government run expansive health care centres and clinics instead of investing in expensive hospitals.
 The health care facilities and medical equipment varies in size depending on the size of local population.
 Remote areas tend to get more rudimentary medical services.
-The Algerian government had a 4-year plan from 2010–14, which was expected to spend €5.7bn in health care which a majority of the fund directed in the establishment of over 1,500 health care facilities all over Algeria. by 2015 the Algerian government had allocated €4.85bn to build 10 hospital and renovate old ones.
+The Algerian government had a 4-year plan from 2010 to 2014, which was expected to spend €5.7bn in health care which a majority of the fund directed in the establishment of over 1,500 health care facilities all over Algeria. by 2015 the Algerian government had allocated €4.85bn to build 10 hospitals and renovate old ones.
 The Algerian government is investing in human resources by creating 58,000 jobs in nursing, doctors and health care assistants.
 The Algerian government is dedicating increased funds into increasing the amount of resources that the health care sector needs to develop their new facilities.
 This funding will go into new medical equipment and improved hospital capacity capabilities.